aritchie/blog/input/posts/shiny-beacons.md

 * **Major** - This is a ushort (uint16).
 This would equate to the street on which you live
 * **Minor** - This is also a ushort (uint16).
 This would equate to your street number.
 Thereby, giving you the greatest precision in identification.
 * **Ranging** - Refers to scanning for all beacons within a certain address range.
 You can see any and all beacons within your filter parameters as well as how close you are to it.
 Think [GhostBuster PKE Meter](https://ghostbusters.fandom.com/wiki/P.K.E._Meter)
 * **Monitoring** - The art of scanning for a "filtered" set of beacon address in the background.
 You don't know how close you are to the target in this mode, only if you are entering the region or leaving it.
-If you watch the show "Chernobyl" on HBO - think the equivalent being the geiger counters on the belts of these guys (the clicking - you are in the bad zone) - [Watch Here](https://www.youtube.com/watch?v=uXafEIdkx6c)
+If you watch the show "Chernobyl" on HBO - think the equivalent being the dosimeters on the belts of these guys (the clicking - you are in the bad zone) - [Watch Here](https://www.youtube.com/watch?v=uXafEIdkx6c)
     * _iOS_ - You can monitor 20 beacons (this includes any geofences your app uses as well, so careful here) max
     * _UWP/Android_ - Technically, there is no limit here, but I would stick to 20 as well.